Written on: 1 June 2022

-When selecting a training option for someone in your marketing team, it is important to consider their prior qualifications, career aspirations, and your training budget – some training options can be pricey!
+When selecting a training option for someone in your marketing team, it is important to consider their prior qualifications, career aspirations, and your training budget.

 When you hear the word 'marketing', there are a few organisations who spring to mind as thought leaders, such as Google, Hootsuite, and HubSpot – to name a few!
 These companies all offer online courses to sharpen up your team’s digital marketing skillset.
 These programmes are often free and come with a product certification once the learner completes the course.

 These programmes can be effective for members of your team who can't commit to a full-time programme but are looking to build their knowledge in specific areas of marketing such as SEO, Google Analytics, or building social media campaigns.